 All 50 states now participate in the SAMHSA SOAR Technical Assistance Project, and outcomes from 44 states provide evidence of the efficacy of SOAR.
 In 2011, 71 percent of nearly 15,000 applications submitted using the SOAR approach were approved on initial application in 101 days on average.
 The national average for all applicants is 31 percent.
 With these benefits, people who are homeless or at-risk have a reliable source of income that makes it easier to access housing and supportive services.
 This can lead to long-term self-sufficiency and recovery, and help to end homelessness for many in the community.

-During a FREE two-day training that took place Dec.
+During the first ever SOAR training in Kern County that took place Dec.
 5-6, 2012, a total of 31 case workers and benefits specialists from 15 agencies affiliated with the KCHC were certified in the SOAR "Stepping Stones to Recovery" method for expediting SSI/SSDI applications on behalf of homeless clients.
 Just two months later, Kern County's first SOAR application was approved by the Sierra Branch of the Social Security Disability Determination Services Office.
 Read all about that success by clicking here.

 Being certified as a SOAR Benefits Specialist gains one exclusive access to a web-based system for tracking clients' SSI/SSDI applications: SAMHSA's SSI/SSDI Online Application Tracking system (SOAR OAT).
 Using OAT will help our Homeless Collaborative to track outcomes and create reports on the progress of SOAR applications locally.

-The KCHC SOAR Leadership Team has made it a point to blog extensively about our SOAR experience: from Technical Grant Award; to Train the Trainer Traning; to Local SOAR Rollout Planning Forum; to First SOAR Training; to Success Stories.
+The KCHC SOAR Leadership Team has made it a point to blog extensively about our SOAR experience: from Technical Grant Award; to Train the Trainer Traning; to Local SOAR Rollout Planning Forum; to First and Second SOAR Trainings; to Client Success Stories.

-This effort payed off in January 2013, when the U.S. Department of Housing and Urban Development, in announcing nationally this year's technical grant opportunity for jurisdictions that have yet to introduce SOAR, highlighted the accomplishments of a handful of communities around the country that have implemented or are rolling out the project successfully.
-Among them was our community, with a complimentary nod from HUD and a link to our website as follows:
+This effort payed off in January 2013, when the U.S. Department of Housing and Urban Development, in announcing nationally the 2013 technical grant opportunity for jurisdictions that have yet to introduce SOAR, highlighted the accomplishments of a handful of communities around the country that have implemented or are rolling out the project successfully.
+Among them was Kern County, with a complimentary nod from HUD and a link to our website as follows:

 COME "SOAR" WITH US!